In this post, I’m going to talk about what is paid traffic, where it comes from, how to get it and whether you should be using it.

 But you just have to become comfortable with the fact that spending money for good, quality traffic is actually the best possible thing you can do online.
 So don’t be afraid to do it!

 Just make sure that you do your math beforehand.
 Even with the Influencer strategy, make sure you’re calculating engagement.
-And after your first promotion, ask the person who shouted you out to send you a picture of your promotion stats (they should know to do this anyways).
-See how many impressions, how many views, how many sales did you get?
+And after your first promotion, ask the person who shouted you out to send you a picture of your promotion stats (they should know to do this anyway).
+See how many impressions, how many views, and how many sales did you get?

 Hope this post was helpful for you guys.
 Please comment below if you have any questions or anything you want to add.
 I’d also love to hear about some of your experiences.

-If you had simialar fail stories to me haha let me know and we can laugh at ourselves together 🙂 You really gotta learn to laugh these things off and realize everyone makes mistakes in this crazy world of online business!
+If you had similar fail stories to me haha let me know and we can laugh at ourselves together 🙂 You really gotta learn to laugh these things off and realize everyone makes mistakes in this crazy world of online business!

 Need a mentor?
 You can find me in this community!